-Well it’s been another great year for Outhouse Media, with lots of exciting projects coming through the door, with thanks to our website re-designs for existing customers and the new clients joining the Outhouse Media fold.
+Well it’s been another great year for Outhouse Media, with lots of exciting projects coming through the door.
+Thanks to our website re-designs for existing customers and the new clients joining the Outhouse Media fold.
 It’s been a hardworking year too, with our nose to the grindstone to keep up with demand.
-This being said, we believe the last year has seen some of our greatest works to date and sets the stage for a very productive 2020.
+That said, we believe the last year saw some of our greatest works to date and sets the stage for a very productive 2020.

 Recently, our attention has been drawn to what’s to come and how best to approach the new year.
-With a look to not just going through the motions of creating new sites, but pushing the boundaries to create some inspiring websites going forward.
-With this in mind we’ve been taking a long hard look at some past projects, with a keen eye on what 2020 is sure to bring in terms of design style and website optimisation.
+With a look to not just going through the motions, but pushing the boundaries to create some inspiring websites going forward.
+With this in mind we looked at past projects and have a keen eye on what 2020 is sure to bring, in terms of design style and website optimisation.

 Well in regards to our dedication, you’ll note it’s more of the same!
-In regards to design trends and search engine optimisation – it looks like a progression built on the shoulders of the shift in styles seen throughout the 2019’s.
+In regards to design trends and search engine optimisation, it’s a progression that is built on the shoulders of styles seen throughout the 2019’s.

-So what do we mean be this, how are things shaping up and how do we see things progressing through the next 12 months?
+So what do we mean be this and how are things shaping up to progress through the next 12 months?

-Well to this regard we believe designs are going more uniformed in style – not in a bad way, but more in tune with bold yet simple constructions, with ease of use in mind.
-Straightforward layouts are taking over from complex functionalities and interesting elements to streamline the appearance of a website’s front end.
-What we mean by this in lay mans terms is a more simplistic approach to content layout, short sharp sentence structures with a shorter paragraph length and less use of longer words.
-A focus on passive voice content and connecting words such as “and“, and “therefore” etc. This approach is based on readability, not only for the user but for search engines and bots who repeatedly scan through your website content to index and rank your website.
+Well to this regard, we believe designs are going more uniformed in style.
+Not in a bad way, but more in tune with bold yet simple constructions, with ease of use a priority.
+Straightforward layouts are taking over from complex features to streamline the front end of a website.
+What we mean by this in lay mans terms is a more simplistic approach to content layout.
+Sharp sentence structures with a shorter paragraph length and less use of longer words.
+A focus on passive voice content and connecting words such as “and“, and “therefore” etc. This approach is based on readability.
+Not only for the user, but for search engines and bots who repeatedly scan through your content to index and rank your website.

 Headlines are becoming shorter too, with more use of a sub heading structure and spacing between text blocks, paragraphs and content sections.
-This all has a bearing on overall layout, forcing the hand to give a more overall simplistic layout structure.
-This is a good thing – it keeps things looking very open and clean for the user to follow, without the need to get lost in a wash of content or how to navigate from one page to the next.
+This all has a bearing on overall layout, forcing the hand to give a more overall simplistic or less fussy layout structure.
+This is a good thing, it keeps things looking very open.
+Clean for the user to follow, so as not to get lost in a wash of content, or how to move from one page to another.

-To summarise it’s going to be now much more function dictating form as opposed to form determining the function.
+In summary, it’s going to be function dictating form as opposed to form determining the function.
 A more purist approach to web design.
-It’s a design starting point which is going to make the next 12 months really interesting a much more of a radical breakaway in style that we’ve not seen for a few years.
+It’s a design starting point which is going to make the next 12 months really interesting and a breakaway in style that we’ve not in a long time.

-This is not to say that this is something entirely new – it’s a design trend that has already started and well underway with many forward thinking design houses. but it’s an approach that many more sites will be following going forward, which will have more of an overall impact than has previously been seen.
+This is not something entirely new, it’s a design trend that has already begun with many forward thinking design houses.
+More sites will be following this going forward, an impact that has not previously been seen for a long time.